Certora/Documentation/docs/cvl/methods.md

 Catch unresolved-calls entries let the user refine the summary used for unresolved function calls.

-One can specify the scope for which the unresolved summary will apply.
+One can specify the scope (`unresolved external in <scope>`) for which the unresolved summary will apply.
 The options are:
 * `Contract.functionSignature()` for summarizing unresolved calls within this function
 * `_.functionSignature()` for summarizing unresolved calls within this function in any contract
 * `Contract._` for summarizing unresolved calls in any function of the given contract